 Short Bio:

-The Good Pennyworths have delighted audiences across the country with their playful and dramatic interpretations of 16th and 17th Century lute songs, folk ballads and theatre songs, from John Dowland’s well-known “Come Again” to rarely-performed comic gems like “Humour Say…” Their lush blend, witty musicality and adroit storytelling provide layers of enjoyment for Early Music lovers and newcomers alike.
+Since 2007, the Good Pennyworths have delighted audiences across the country with their playful and dramatic interpretations of 16th and 17th Century lute songs, folk ballads and theatre songs, from John Dowland’s well-known “Come Again” to rarely-performed comic gems like “Humour Say…” Their lush blend and witty musicality provide layers of enjoyment for Early Music lovers and newcomers alike.
+Selections from their CD, “Love!
+Lust!
+Longing… Loss – an Elizabethan Romp,”have been featured on Hawaii Public Radio and WBAI in NYC.

 “Engaging for the eye, ear, mind and heart…Surprising moments of depth in topic and vocal drama…A rich performance that deserves to be heard far and wide.”